 BVSc MVSc DipVetClinStud DipECVS

 Equine Specialist Surgeon and Sports Medicine

 Robin obtained his veterinary degree at the University of Sydney where he also completed an internship at the University Veterinary Teaching Hospital Camden.
 Following this Robin completed his residency training in Equine Surgery and Masters Degree at Massey University in New Zealand, and then worked in a large referral lameness clinic in the United Kingdom.

-From 2007-2010 he ran the lameness and imaging service at the University of California, Davis in the United States before returning to the University of Sydney where he is head of the Camden Equine Centre.
+From 2007-2010 he ran the lameness and imaging service at the University of California, Davis in the United States before returning to the University of Sydney.

 He is a registered European specialist in equine surgery and Board Certified with the American College of Equine Sports Medicine and Rehabilitation.